jorge-torresgomez/IRS_localization/README.md

-# Localization in IRS-assisted links
+# Localization Methods in IRS-assisted links
 This repository contains Matlab code that implements a localization method supported by an Intelligent Reflective Surface (IRS) device.

 ## Description